-6. iCloud Drive
+6. iCloud Drive for cloud document storage

 An ideal choice for Apple users, iCloud provides 5 GB of free storage that comes with the creation of an AppleID.
 You can share folders and documents with other Apple users, seamlessly backup files, and sync across all connected devices.